emoncms/emoncms/docs/Backup.md

-## Backing up an emoncms.org account (or other remote server account)
+## Backing up, archiving, or cloning an emoncms account:

-There are three main approaches to backing up an emoncms.org account
+There are a number of different approaches to backing up an emoncms account.
+We would recommend option 1 or 2 in most cases.

 ### 1\.
 Download account data to a local raspberrypi using the sync module

+*Suitable for backing up an emoncms.org account or other remote server.*

 This is a nice solution as it provides a local installation of emoncms that you can use to explore your backed up or archived data, you can also transfer to using this installation directly rather than posting data to emoncms.org or an other remote server.
 It also avoids any complicated installation process on your computer, you just need a RaspberryPi and an SD card running the pre-built emonSD image.
 The SD card image can be downloaded here: https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log